smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SubscribeWayPoints_TRS.md

 SDL must:
 - remember this other application as subscribed on WayPoints-related data
 - respond SubscribeWayPoints (SUCCESS) to this other application without transferring second SubscribeWayPoints_request to HMI

-8.
-In case SDL already subscribed one mobile application on OnWayPointChange-related data and another application sends SubscribeWayPoints_request to SDL

-SDL must:
-- respond SubscribeWayPoints (SUCCESS) to this other mobile application without transferring request to HMI
-- send to this application OnWayPointChange-related data stored after subscribing previous application
+- send to this newly subscribed application stored OnWayPointChange-related data
-- re-write and send updated OnWayPointChange-related data to all subscribed applications when HMI notifies with waypoints changes

 ## Non-Functional Requirements